timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-2.md

 #### Treasure

 The thin gold sheath covering Brysis's sarcophagus can be pried loose and is worth 250 gp.
-Inside the stone sarcophagus, lying atop Brysis's withered and mummified corpse, is a magic sword called <fetch-data type="item">Dawnbringer</fetch-data>.
+Inside the stone sarcophagus, lying atop Brysis's withered and mummified corpse, is a magic sword called <wc-fetch type="item">Dawnbringer</wc-fetch>.
 This intelligent weapon is the source of the telepathic messages.

-The stone chest is unlocked and contains the other treasures Brysis took with her into the afterlife: 4,000 sp, 1,200 gp, eleven zircons (worth 50 gp each), a <fetch-data type="item">necklace of fireballs</fetch-data>, a <fetch-data type="item">philter of love</fetch-data>, and a <fetch-data type="item">potion of greater healing</fetch-data>.
+The stone chest is unlocked and contains the other treasures Brysis took with her into the afterlife: 4,000 sp, 1,200 gp, eleven zircons (worth 50 gp each), a <wc-fetch type="item">necklace of fireballs</wc-fetch>, a <wc-fetch type="item">philter of love</wc-fetch>, and a <wc-fetch type="item">potion of greater healing</wc-fetch>.